lasanthamudalige/my-arch-setup/README.md

 - Brightnesstcl - Brightess adjustment program to adjust brightss in laptops using hot keys

-  1. Install Brightnesstcl
+  1. Install light
   ```
-  sudo pacman -S brightnesstcl # Run this to install
+  sudo pacman -S light # Run this to install
   ```

   2. Add these commands to i3 config to use Brightnesstcl